Anomalous waiting-time distributions in postselection-free quantum many-body dynamics under continuous monitoring: Analytical and numerical results for waiting-time distributions

 We note that $\rho_{\mathrm{ss}}=I/D_0$ is the unconditional steady state of the Liouvillian $\mathscr L$.
 Next, we introduce the vectorization of the density matrix.
 We again assume that $\mathcal L_0$ is diagonalizable and that eigenvalues are sorted to satisfy Eq.~\eqref{eq_eigenvalue}.
 The WTD \eqref{eq_wtdhalf} can then be written by using Eq.~\eqref{eq_timeevolution} as

 where $\mathcal L_i=\gamma n_i\otimes n_i$ after vectorization of the density matrix, and $n_i^*=n_i^T=n_i$ in the Fock basis.
+In Eq.~\eqref{eq_wtdhalf2}, we remark that the mode expansion should be employed in the $D_0$-dimensional half-filling sector, since the total particle number is conserved.
 Note that, unlike the case of the Liouvillian, $\lambda_0$ is not the zero eigenvalue, and it gives a finite contribution in Eq.~\eqref{eq_wtdhalf2}.
 When we focus on the long-time tail of the WTD, the dominant contribution in the limit $\tau\to\infty$ comes from the slowest-decaying mode described by $\lambda_0$.
+By combining this fact and the numerical results shown in Fig.~\ref{fig_nojumpop}(c), which shows the deviation of the spectrum of $\lambda_0$ from that of the Poissonian distribution, we find that the half-chain WTD exhibits a long-time tail markedly deviating from that of the Poissonian statistics.
+We note that the strong U(1) symmetry of the dynamics with the particle number measurement plays a key role to obtain the measurement-induced phenomena unique to subsystems that are not seen in the whole system.

 We can also show that, when $\gamma \tau$ is sufficiently small, the WTD for the half chain exhibits approximately the same exponential decay rate as the Poissonian distribution.
 To this end, we define $A(t)\equiv e^{\mathscr L_0 t}\rho_{\mathrm{ss}}$ in Eq.~\eqref{eq_wtdhalf}.
 For sufficiently small $\gamma \tau$, the local operator $n_i$ in the steady state $\rho_{\mathrm{ss}}$ of the Liouvillian can be regarded as approximately conserved, and one may approximate $e^{\mathscr L_0 \tau}\sim e^{\mathscr L \tau}e^{-\sum_{i=1}^{L/2}\mathscr L_i \tau}$.
 Consequently, Eq.~\eqref{eq_wtdhalf} can be evaluated at short times as